How to Publish Your Bot on Teams

 Step 6 - Select the Bot Service from the list that was created previously using the name provided at Step 3 (Bot handle).

-Step 7 - In the second left panel, under the Bot management section, click on the Channels menu.
+Step 7 - In the second left panel, under the Bot services section, click on the bot service menu, then click channels inside the bot service.

 Step 8 - Under the Add featured channel section, select the Teams icon (Configure Microsoft Teams channel).